ChaseDickinson/packer-images/README.md

 Hyper-V is required.

 Don't forget to disable Secure Boot after you create a VM!
+You'll also need to login and change your password first before completing the step below to enable "Enhanced Mode".

 Once the build completes, copy the VHD to a different directory, then point a new Hyper-V VM to it during setup.
 You'll have to run the following command from an elevated PowerShell prompt for the "Enhanced Mode" functionality to work: